loudifier/chirplab/ROADMAP.md

         - [ ] I am not very familiar with screen readers, but I believe Qt should have good support natively
     - [ ] Proper scaling over a wide range of DPI
     - [ ] Speed up plotting, particularly chirp tab updating every time a chirp parameter spinbox is clicked
     - [ ] Bundle Windows exe in such a way that GUI launches without console window and CLI/GUI both output to stdout.
-Currently bundled with console showing so error messages and CLI output goes to the console. https://pyinstaller.org/en/stable/feature-notes.html#automatic-hiding-and-minimization-of-console-window-under-windows
+Current solution still flashes console window when launching GUI. https://pyinstaller.org/en/stable/feature-notes.html#automatic-hiding-and-minimization-of-console-window-under-windows
 - [ ] Undo/redo - a lot of work with many edge cases that need to be handled, but would be really nice to have

 ## Command Line Interface